 Race & college admissions

 “Translating authentic selves into authentic applications: Private college consulting and selective college admissions.”
-(Forthcoming in Sociology of Education).
+(Online first, Sociology of Education).

 - This paper draws on my dissertation work, in which I use the lens of private college consultants to look at how the rules of college admissions are interpreted and taught to students.
 This paper focuses on what the imperative to “be authentic” in college applications actually requires, and the racial and class constraints of authenticity.

 “What We Talk About When We Talk About Ethnicity: Hispanic Self-Classification and Appraisal in an Online College Forum.”
-(Sociology of Race and Ethnicity, online first)
+2023.
+Sociology of Race and Ethnicity 9(4):502-517.

 - In this paper, I use data collected from online college admissions forum posts in which prospective applicants ask, “Am I Hispanic?”
 Findings reveal norms of self-classification and social appraisal that interlocuters draw on in their interpretation of ethnic boundaries.